 - Demographic information on each participant and beneficiary.

-- Develop and maintain a comprehensive policy and procedures manual, and distribute updates on a timely basis.
+- Develop and maintain a comprehensive policy and procedures manual, and distribute updates in a timely manner.
 The manual should include:

-- Current plan documents, Internal Revenue Service determinations, and administrative interpretations and decisions.
+- Current plan documents, IRS determinations, and administrative interpretations and decisions.